Green Bonds for Cities (GBC)

 - Development of green bond market strategy guidelines for cities (addressed actors include local governments, regions and other potential issuers) in emerging economies (looking at different options for them to access the bond market, e.g. through corporate, development bank or muni bonds, and explaining processes and prerequisites for each option).

 - Creation of a green bond toolkit for cities in emerging economies with ready-to-use tools.

-The project is led by South Pole Group and implemented jointly with Climate Policy Initiative, Climate Bonds Initiative and ICLEI – Local Governments for Sustainability.
+The project is led by South Pole and implemented jointly with the Climate Bonds Initiative.